huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 ### Data space order

-**A Data spaces in HUNT Cloud is the administrative unit that coordinate scientific activities across one or many labs.
+**A Data space in HUNT Cloud is the administrative unit that coordinate scientific activities across one or many labs.
 The aim is to simplify your management.**

 Your Data space is the management account where your labs and their attached services are managed, controlled and billed.
 A Data space subscription is therefore required before individual labs and services can be ordered.

-Your Data space do also identify your management team that we interact with to ensure smooth activities across your labs, and your Data space subscription level defines the service level that is available to the labs under your control.
+Your Data space does also identify your management team that we interact with to ensure smooth activities across your labs, and your Data space subscription level defines the service level that is available to the labs under your control.

 ::: details Data space order resources